Looking for hand sanitizer? Good luck finding it

 Malls and sports arenas are adding more hand sanitizer stations.
 And some workplaces have said they are stocking up, too.

-Purell, the best selling hand sanitizer, is pumping up production.
+Purell, the best-selling hand sanitizer, is pumping up production.
 Walmart and other stores say they are talking to suppliers to stock up bare shelves, but didn’t say how long that could take.
+Kroger, which runs nearly 2,800 supermarkets across the country, is limiting the amount of hand sanitizer shoppers can buy to five.

 Purell says it has seen higher demand from health care facilities in addition to stores.
 It is adding more shifts and having employees work overtime at the two Ohio facilities where most Purell is made, says Samantha Williams, a spokeswoman for its parent company Gojo Industries.